Nukesor/pueue/README.md

 ## Installation:

+There are three different ways to install pueue.

+1. Use the yaourt package manager: `yaourt -S pueue-git` .
+This will deploy the service file automatically.
+2. Install by using pip: `pip install pueue`.
+The service files won't be deployed.
-Pueue can be installed by using `pip install pueue` or by cloning the repository and executing `python setup.py install`.
+3. Clone the repository and execute `python setup.py install`.
+The service files won't be deployed.

 ## How to use it:

-There is a help option (-h) for all commands, but I'll list it here anyway.
+There is a help option (-h) for all commands, but I'll list them here anyway.

 `pueue --daemon` Starts the daemon.
 If the daemon finds a queue from a previous session it'll start in paused state!!
 `pueue --no-daemon` Starts the daemon in the current terminal.